okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/saml_hook/saml_hook/index.md

 ### data.assertion.claims

-Provides a JSON representation of the attribute statements in the in the assertion Okta has generated.
+Provides a JSON representation of the existing attribute statements contained in the in the assertion Okta has generated.

 ## Objects in Response You Send